Join_list

 Q – How do I know which class is right for me?

-A – Our course levels are described on the web page [click: Course Levels].
+A – Our course levels are described on the web page [Course Levels].
 If you are uncertain, we recommend that you contact us and we can help you choose.
 If you decide later that your class is too hard or too easy, you are free to switch to a different level.
 Another option is private instruction.

 Q - I have a trip to a Spanish-speaking country coming up and I'd like to learn a little Spanish before I go.
 What are my options?

-A - There are several, depending on your time frame and level of interest.
+A – There are several, depending on your time frame and level of interest.
 We have a Spanish for Travelers "Travel-Ready" Lesson Package designed specfically for pre-trip preparation.
-Some people prefer private lessons with us, and our adult classes are another option.
-We find that our students' hunger to learn Spanish increases after a trip, when they see how much difference even a little Spanish can make.
+Some people prefer private lessons with us, and our adult group classes are another option.
+We find that our students' hunger to learn Spanish increases after a trip, when they see how much difference even a little Spanish makes.

 Q – I would like to learn Spanish but I’m not good at languages.
 Do you have a course like “Spanish for Dummies?"

 A – That depends on the course level.
 We find that beginners have a hard time understanding a class taught in Spanish, and advance more rapidly when the basics are explained in English.
 Further, grammar explanations must be very clear and this is best achieved through at least partial use of English.
 We teach more and more in Spanish as students are ready for it, as described for each level.
+Personal instruction is matched to you.
+In all cases, we try to maximize your immersion with Spanish while keeping things understandable for you.

 Q – What happens if a class has low enrollment?